 Find out why Travel With Norm has a perfect 5-star rating on Amazon and hit their best-sellers list!
 Purchase any version of the Moving to Costa Rica Handbook and I’ll email you Travel With Norm for free.

 Here’s wishing you safe and fun travel!

-The reality is that no matter where you go and how caution you exercise, natural disasters such as earthquakes, volcanic eruptions, hurricans, floods, and other storms can and will occur.
-An emergency can leave us in dire circumstances -- and even be life-threatening.
+No matter where you go and how cautious you may be, natural disasters such as earthquakes, volcanic eruptions, hurricanes, floods, and other storms can occur.
+No matter if you're at home or visiting or living in Costa Rica, an emergency can leave us in dire circumstances -- and even be life-threatening.

-Luckily, Costa Rica is pretty sheltered from the massive storms that blow through the Carribean and other natural calamties, but even flooding during the rainy season can turn deadly if you're not aware and cautious.
+Luckily, Costa Rica is pretty sheltered from the massive storms that blow through the Caribbean and other natural calamities, but even flooding during the rainy season can turn deadly if you're not aware and cautious.

-Here are 13 general tips how to prepare and deal with natural disasters:
+Here are my 13 tips how to prepare and deal with natural disasters:

 1. Email yourself vital information.